-By inserting y and solving for z, we get 50.
+By inserting y and solving for z, we arrive at a value of 50.

-What weight of malachite green oxalate is required to produce 500mL of solution such that 25mL of this solution diluted to 4000L gives a 1 in 2,000,000 solution?
+What weight of substance X is needed to produce 500mL of solution, such that when 25mL of this solution is diluted to 4000L, it gives a 1 in 2,000,000 solution?

-Let the amount of malachite green oxalate in 4,000,000mL by y.
+Let the amount of substance X in 4,000,000mL be y.
 We can now set up the following proportional set:

 |Water (mL) to||2,000,000||4,000,000|

-As we took 25mL of the original and diluted it to 4,000,000mL, we know that 25mL contains 1g of Malachite because we have only increased the volume and the amount has stayed the same.
+We took 25mL of the original solution and diluted it to 4,000,000mL.
+We know that 25mL contains 1g of substance X because we have only increased the volume and the amount of ingredient remains the same.

-Let z be the amount of malachite green oxalate in the 500mL of original solution.
+Let z be the amount of substance X in 500mL of original solution.
 We can set up the following proportional set:

 |Water (mL) to||500||25|

-Therefore, 40g of malachite green oxalate is dissolved in water to produce 500mL of solution.
+Answer – 40g of substance X is dissolved in water to produce 500mL of solution.

-How many millilitres of a 1 in 80 w/v solution are required to make 500mL of a 0.02% solution?
+How many milliliters of a 1 in 80 w/v solution are needed to produce 500mL of a 0.02% solution?

-Let the number of millilitres of the 1 in 80 solution be y and let the amount of ingredient in grams in 500mL of 0.02% solution be x.
-The amount of ingredient in grams in y mL of 1 in 80 solution will also be x.
+Let the number of milliliters of 1 in 80 solution be y and let the amount of ingredient in 500mL of 0.02% solution be x.
+The amount of ingredient in grams in y mL of 1 in 80 solution is also x.